KarolDuracz/scratchpad/Win32/defrag/README.md

 // this is only demo from ChatGPT 4o.
 This is a more complex topic.
-I am interested in a driver that tracks this topic more comprehensively.
+I am interested in a driver (service) that tracks this topic more comprehensively.
 Process Explorer shows usage but this thread needs to be expanded here.

 <h2>Check drive health</h2>
 <br />